kevinfarrugia/react-recipes/recipes/setting-up-shop.md

 I don't want to spend my life configuring build tools, and that probably makes the two of us; we'll therefore use Parcel.

-__Note:__ I've written down what I did on a macOS setup, but it can be tweaked to any operating system with a bit of work.
+__Note:__ I've written down the steps I made on a macOS setup, but it can be tweaked to any operating system.

 ## Prerequisites